Spring 2011: Camp & School Special / ADHD Relationships

 All About the Quotient System

-How the quotient system, a series of performance tasks and psychological tests, can help in the process of identifying attention deficit disorder symptoms and diagnosing ADHD.
+The quotient system is an ADHD test that uses a series of performance tasks and psychological questions to identify attention deficit symptoms and diagnose ADHD.

 Ask the Experts